nyorain/vil/docs/own/design.md

   Now suddenly, the command reappears, we get a completed hook.
   We want to match its context with the selected batch.
 So we need that, separately from the batch that is currently being shown.

+## A full sync prototype

+So, as uncovered in the notes about supporting buffer_device_address, we need to more general synchronization.
+Long story short: We need to synchronize every access we do on application resources with *everything*.
+We can't rely on anything, even in CommandHook submission.

+Synchronization with stuff on the same queue is simple, just add a general barrier (we already do this in most places).
+Synchronization with other queues is harder.

+With timeline semaphores, we could simply have for each queue:
+- a timeline semaphore that was inserted *after* the last submission.
+  When hooking a command or submitting the gui cb with access to application resources, we simply wait upon these most-recent semaphores of all other queues (as long as they still have submissions pending).
+- If there is still a gui or hooked submission pending, a timeline semaphore to that.
+We will wait for it in all future submissions the application makes.

+Without timeline semaphores, things look worse:
+- we potentially have to insert *a lot* of semaphores later on to other queues, on demand.
+That is really ugly, causing many vkQueueSubmit calls.

+Maybe just don't support full-sync when timeline semaphores aren't supported?
+Or at least don't support it for now.
+The biggest use for full-sync will be buffer_device_address (ok, granted: and weird applications binding the same resource from multiple queues at the same time.
+Sounds bad, but applications are probably doing it) anyways and drivers will more likely support timeline semaphores than buffer_device_address I guess.
+If someone pops up that really needs the feature (strictly speaking: fix, not feature) for some ancient hardware, we can still see how to add it without making the code 10x more complicated.